arc-archive/arc-dev-guide/docs/apic-architecture-overview.md

 See guidance on [event design][] as it helps to understand how web events are designed.

-API components has event's API that allows the components to communicate with each other without being directly "wired" together by a binding system.
+API components has events API that allows the components to communicate with each other without being directly "wired" together by a binding system.
-At the first iteration of the components library elements were bind together via (Polymer's) binding system.
+At the first iteration of the components library elements were bind together via Polymer's binding system.
 This caused a lot of problems when it comes to re-usability.
 Consider content type selector and headers editor.
 Both of them are operating on the headers string that is used to construct HTTP request.
 However they are not used in the same part of the application.
 The headers editor is included into request editor and the content type selector is included in body editor (code editor exactly).
 Naturally in this scenario data binding would work as expected.
 However you would have to do the same thing every time you want to use this two elements in other application in different configuration.
 It is inconvenient for an author and has to be somehow documented in both components.

 Instead API components has a common communication system so this two components can communicate state change using events system.
 When one dispatches an event about `content-type` header change then the other updates it's state without being connected to each other using data binding.
 The same model is used in `arc-models`.
 When a model has changed and the changes has been committed to the data store the component dispatches corresponding event.
 Each component that relays on the model state listens for this event and updates it's state if necessary.
 Consider `arc-history-menu` element.
 When new entry is added to the history store the menu should also add new item to the list.
 This is done by listening for change event.